Descent 3: Development

-The new technology also allowed the developers to create both indoor and outdoor environments; one of the biggest complaints of Descent II was the fact that it was considered too "tunnely".
-To this end, the developers created a new technology which featured an indoor portal rendering engine "hooked to a flight-sim-like terrain" engine, collectively called the Fusion Engine.
+The new technology also allowed the developers to create both indoor and outdoor environments; one of the biggest complaints of Descent II was that it was considered too "tunnely".
+To this end, the developers created a new technology which featured an indoor portal rendering engine connected to a flight-sim-like terrain engine, collectively called the Fusion Engine.
 The portal engine permitted designers to create small rooms with complex geometry.
 These rooms would later be linked together via shared dividing polygons called portals to create a portalized world for the player to fly through.
 In contrast, the terrain engine, which was initially planned for another game and whose function is to create more polygonal detail as players get closer to the ground and decrease polygons when they are farther away, gave designers the ability to create expansive outdoor terrains.
 Transitions between both engines were achieved using an external room (with its normal vectors inverted) that could be placed anywhere on the terrain map.
 With this technique, developers could create hybrid levels where the player could transit from indoor to outdoor areas in real-time and without loading screens.
-Leighton commented that whenever one of these transitions occurs, "the game code [switches] collision detection, rendering, and so on, to use the terrain engine".
+Leighton commented that whenever one of these transitions occurs, "the game code [switches] collision detection, rendering, and so on, to use the terrain engine."

 The company had no standardization of level design tools.
-Leighton said: "Some people used 3D Studio Max, some used Lightwave, and one designer even wrote his own custom modeler from scratch".
+Leighton said, "Some people used 3D Studio Max, some used Lightwave, and one designer even wrote his own custom modeler from scratch."
 This practice led to an inconsistent quality across the game's levels.
 For example, one designer would create structures with great geometry but bad texturing, while another would create the opposite.
-Once the structures were modeled individually, they were all imported into a custom editor, called D3Edit, so that the designers could "glue everything together".
+Once the structures were modeled individually, they were all imported into a custom editor, called D3Edit, so that the designers could assemble the elements into the levels.
 The D3Edit editor received constant updates because it initially did not feature an intuitive interface for designers.
 It was not until the last third of the development period that the editor improved significantly.
-As Leighton notes: "Even in the shipped game you can tell which levels were made early on and which were made near the end of the production cycle.
-The later levels are much better looking, have better frame rates, and generally have better scripts".
+Leighton remarked, "Even in the shipped game you can tell which levels were made early on and which were made near the end of the production cycle.
+The later levels are much better looking, have better frame rates, and generally have better scripts."
 Developers also considered the idea of shipping the game with a level editor based on the one they used to create the game's levels.
 Due to the constant changes the developers made to their own editor, it was hard for them to design a more user-friendly one.